Perplexity/income-tax-calculator/README.md

 The build is minified and the filenames include the hashes.<br />
 And then the app is ready to be deployed!

+### 'yarn' is not recognized as an internal or external command

+If you encounter this, you need to execute the command `npm install -g yarn` to install yarn globally, and then follow the instructions above.